 The Clean Energy Regulator has partnered with the solar industry and peak bodies to introduce the Solar Panel Validation Pilot.
 The pilot allows businesses in the Small-scale Renewable Energy Scheme supply chain to quickly and easily check if solar panels are genuine before they are installed.

 The Solar Panel Validation Pilot is made up of two parts — an app for installers to use on a mobile device and a database of verified information for solar panels, including solar panel serial numbers.
 Installers use the app to scan solar panel serial numbers, which are then checked against a database to ensure they are approved.

 The Solar Panel Validation Pilot aims to protect the integrity of the Small-scale Renewable Energy Scheme and industry by providing an easy way to check that panels are genuine, approved panels.
 Genuine, approved panels are panels that are backed by manufacturer warranties and meet Australian standards for quality and performance and are eligible for small-scale technology certificates.

-Apps and validation services are now being developed by:
+Apps and validation services have been developed by:

-If the pilot is successful, the Clean Energy Regulator will consider options to expand the initiative in the second half of 2017.
+If the pilot is successful, the Clean Energy Regulator will consider options to expand the initiative during 2018.

-Validating solar panels before they are installed is important, as:
+Validating solar panels before they are installed is important, as it:

 About The Clean Energy Regulator